uipath-certification/uipath-certification.github.io/associate-objectives.md

          <div class="col-12 col-sm-12 col-lg-8">
             <div class="card-body">
                <h4>Strategize around the UiPath Exam Objectives</h4>
-               <p class="card-text">Only a mad man would tacle the UiPath Certification Exam without a solid understanding of the topics being tested.</p>
+               <p class="card-text">Only a mad man would tackle the UiPath Certification Exam without a solid understanding of the topics being tested.</p>
                <p class="card-text">Here's how to use the UiPath Associate exam objectives to your advantage.
 They're the key to passing the exam on the first try.</p>
                <p class="card-text"><small class="text-muted">UiPath Associate exam objectives are listed below.</small></p>
             </div>